Rurouni Kenshin: The Legend Ends: Production

-Otomo said the final fight scene was the most difficult scene to shoot, mainly due to how Satoh and Fujiwara did not use stunts.
+Ōtomo said the final fight scene was the most difficult scene to shoot, mainly due to how Satoh and Fujiwara did not use stunts.
 Nevertheless, the director found it as an "epic" scene.
 The actor said he discussed this scene with the director who pleased with the result.
 Kenshin's strongest technique, the Amakakeru Ryū no Hirameki, was Satoh's favorite move as he likes its meaning.
 While Kenshin shouts his attacks' names in both manga and anime, Satoh instead decided to say the names after performing those moves.

 Music

 One Ok Rock's song "Heartache" from their album 35xxxv is featured in the film.

 Release

 Rurouni Kenshin: The Legend Ends was released in Japan theatrically by Warner Bros.
 Pictures Japan on September 13, 2014.
 The Blu-ray and DVD was released on January 21, 2015, in Japan.

 In June 2016, Funimation Films announced that they acquired the rights to the Rurouni Kenshin live-action trilogy for American distribution, and released subtitled in American theaters in September 2016.
 The film was released on Blu-ray and DVD by Funimation on January 3, 2017, in North America which includes an English dubbed version of the film, with a TV-MA rating.